Hexmur/rock-paper-scissor/README.md

 # rock-paper-scissor
-This is the Browser game of Rock Paper Scissor
+This is Rock Paper Scissor implemented in JavaScript.
+This game is played via the console.